-We envisage this workshop being a full day workshop.
+This workshop could be a full day workshop.
 This will allow full conversation, produce a relaxed atmosphere, and give time for ideas and results to be generated.
+It is understood however that due to time and rooming constraints, a shorter version may have to be planned (as was the case at FDG 2023).